hydro-informatics/hydro-informatics.github.io/_sources/get-started/install-openfoam.md

     ...

-If correctly set up, *Terminal* returns a set of options for running *OpenFOAM*.
+If correctly set up, *Terminal* returns a set of options for running OpenFOAM.

 ### Test-run

-With the environment variables defined, create a new directory for *OpenFOAM* projects:
+With the environment variables defined, create a new directory for OpenFOAM projects:

 ```
 cd ~